webprodigies/plura-production/README.md

 # SaaS Website Builder, Project Management And Dashboard With Stripe using Nextjs14, Bun, Stripe Connect, Prisma, MySQL, Tailwind

-License: Not for commercial purpose.
-Please contact me on Instagram @webprodigies to purchase a lincese for the code.
+License: Purchase your license from here to use this project for commercial use.
 ![Application Logo](https://storage.googleapis.com/msgsndr/0wtSXexlPhMN1945ooxW/media/65b7c3d24660477daf3d6708.png)

 | 🟢 Full Video | 🔴 Demo |